Skip to main content

 Classical rhetorical structure works because it works.
 The shape adapts to most persuasive forms.

-What is rhetorical figures?
+What are rhetorical figures?

 Show answer